suhock/php-dependency-injection/README.md

 For the container to build either, the dependency's concrete class must be known at build time and must declare at least one property (PHP has no state to defer for a property-less class).
-A factory-produced service qualifies when its registered class or its declared return type is a concrete class.
+A factory-produced service qualifies when its added class or its declared return type is a concrete class.
 When neither holds, `build()` reports the `#[Lazy]` parameter as a build error rather than resolving it eagerly.

-The standalone [Dependency Injector](#dependency-injector) also honors `#[Lazy]`.
+The standalone [Dependency injector](#dependency-injector) also honors `#[Lazy]`.
 A proxy needs a concrete class up front, so the injector takes it from the parameter's own type when it is a concrete class.
 For an interface-typed parameter it asks the backing container for the concrete class it resolves to.
 If the backing container cannot report it, or the service has no statically known concrete class, the `#[Lazy]` parameter throws an `InjectorException`.